browser-network/switchboard/README.md

 network is intended to be, requires at least one switching service running at any point in time.

+## Features

+* **No websockets** -- This switching scheme works by regular HTTP request only.
+  That means no extra libraries and trivial switchboard implementations.
+It also means the network doesn't depend on the switchboard to stay alive.
+Once the network is up and running, it stays healthy without the help of a switchboard.
+The switchboard is just a gatekeeper to let new nodes find the network.
+Picture it like an old man who can't lift that much but can open the gate :)

 ## Running

 You can skip installation entirely and just run this with: